Medical Device Regulation—EU MDR (2017/745)

 However, not all companies or products will fall neatly into one of these categories.
 Most will need to take a mixed approach to certifying their devices depending on the type and variety of devices they currently have, new products being introduced, the amount and quality of clinical evidence available, and the internal resources available to work on getting devices certified.

-How can Nelson Labs Help You Comply with the new MDRs?
+How can Nelson Labs Help You Comply with the new MDR?

 Understanding these new regulations and getting prepared to meet them is no small undertaking.
 That is why the expert advisors at Nelson Labs are ready to help you understand your testing needs and get your products certified and safely to those patients who need them.

-Let us help you create a gap analysis and a clear strategy for meeting these new MDRs.
+Let us help you create a gap analysis and a clear strategy for meeting these new MDR.